ga-wdi-lessons/sql-intro/erd_domains.md

 ### ERDs

-An ERD is a tool we use to visualize and describe the data relating to the major entities that will exist in out programs.
+An ERD -- or "Entity Relationship Diagram" -- is a tool we use to visualize and describe the data relating to the major entities that will exist in out programs.
 - Ultimately lends itself to planning out and creating our database table structure.